Hurricane Camille: Records

-Camille produced the eighth lowest official sea level pressure ever recorded in the Atlantic basin, at 900 mb.
+Camille produced the eighth-lowest official sea level pressure ever recorded in the Atlantic basin, at 900 mb.
 This was also its landfall pressure; the only hurricane to hit the United States with a lower pressure at landfall was the Labor Day Hurricane of 1935.
 The wind speed of Camille can only be approximated, as no meteorological equipment survived the extreme conditions at landfall, but a reanalysis in April 2014 estimated that Camille had maximum sustained winds of 175 mph.
 As of 2018, Camille was one of only four Category 5 Atlantic hurricanes to make landfall on the continental United States at that intensity.
 The others were the 1935 Labor Day hurricane, Hurricane Andrew of 1992, and Hurricane Michael of 2018.

 When Camille moved ashore Mississippi, it produced the highest storm surge recorded in the continental United States at the time.
 The powerful waves destroyed most tidal gauges near the coast.
 Based on the debris levels in Pass Christian, Camille produced tides as high as 24.6 ft.
-The high water mark for an enclosed building was 22.6 ft, recorded at a Veterans of Foreign Wars building in town.
+The high water mark for an enclosed building was 22.6 ft above mean sea level, recorded at a Veterans of Foreign Wars building in town.
 Camille's record storm surge was later surpassed by Hurricane Katrina in 2005, which produced a high water mark of 27.8 ft, also in Pass Christian.

-After moving across the south-central United States, Camille dropped torrential rainfall in central Virginia that reached at least 27 in, recorded in a trash barrel near Massies Mill.
+After moving across the south-central United States, Camille dropped torrential rainfall in central Virginia.
+The highest observed rainfall was 27 in, recorded in a trash barrel near Massies Mill that had been emptied before the rains began.
 This was the highest rainfall recorded in the state from a tropical cyclone.